Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

 # Welcome to the Bavuga Ntibavuga Developer's Guide

-Welcome to this guide for **Bavuga Ntibavuga**, a dynamic Kinyarwanda language game powered by Google's Generative AI. designed to showcase what we have been learning in the **Build with Ai** organised by **GDG Kigali**.
+Welcome to the guide for **Bavuga Ntibavuga**, a dynamic Kinyarwanda language game powered by Google's Generative AI.
+This project showcases a modern, modular application structure and the power of Gemini for creative, multimodal interactions.

-This guide will show you the aproach i took in making this game web app with a local context at its core.
-I'll show you how to get the app running and, more importantly, pull back the curtain to reveal how the magic works.
+This guide will walk you through the project's architecture, explaining how to get the app running and how its core components work together.

+### The Core Architecture: Processors

+The application's logic is no longer in a single file but is organized into a `processors` directory.
+This makes the code cleaner, more modular, and easier to maintain.

+*   `ChallengeGeneratorProcessor`: The creative heart of the game.
+It crafts the prompts for each game mode (Story, Riddles, etc.) and gets the challenges from the Gemini API.
+*   `AnswerEvaluatorProcessor`: The judge.
+It takes the user's answer and asks Gemini to evaluate if it's correct.
+*   `Audio Processors`: A set of speech-to-text and text-to-speech processors that handle all voice interactions, powered by Gemini in dev mode.

 ### Choose Your Mode

-You have two paths for running this application.
-Choose the one that fits your goal:
+You have two paths for running this application:

-1.  **Path A: The Gemini Dev Mode**
+1.  **Path A: The Gemini Dev Mode (Recommended for Quick Start)**
-    *   **Goal:** Quickly test the UI, game logic, and even live audio transcription.
+    *   **Goal:** Quickly test the UI, game logic, and live audio features.
     *   **Requirements:** Only a `GEMINI_API_KEY`.
-    *   **Features:** Uses the powerful multimodal Gemini API for game logic and speech-to-text, with a simple JSON file for a database.
-No Docker, no billing required.
+    *   **Features:** Uses the powerful multimodal Gemini API for **everything**: game logic, live speech-to-text, and text-to-speech.
+It uses a simple JSON file for the riddle database.
+No Docker or billing is required.

 2.  **Path B: The Full Production Mode**
     *   **Goal:** Deploy the complete, production-ready application.
     *   **Requirements:** Docker, a billing-enabled Google Cloud project, and API keys.
-    *   **Features:** Uses dedicated, high-performance Google Cloud APIs for audio and a robust MongoDB database, all managed by Docker.
+    *   **Features:** Uses a robust MongoDB database and is containerized with Docker for easy deployment.
+While architected to use dedicated Google Cloud services for audio, it currently uses the Gemini audio processors as a reliable fallback.

 Ready?
 Let's begin!